-The College of Engineering and Technology at Western Carolina University has several student chapters of national engineering societies.
+The School of Engineering + Technology at Western Carolina University has several student chapters of national engineering societies.
 Activities include meetings, guest speakers, trips, competitions, service projects, leadership opportunities, scholarships, networking, career guidance and more.

 Professional engineering societies can support students while in school and in their future careers.
 These societies help members stay informed, connected, and growing professionally.
 They coordinate public outreach, education and service opportunities.
 Several of the professional societies provide scholarship, internship, and job opportunities for students.

-WCU's College of Engineering and Technology has Student Chapters of the following professional engineering societies:
+WCU's School of Engineering + Technology has Student Chapters of the following professional engineering societies: